edensMind/iste438haunted/README.md

 # iste438haunted
 ### iste438 Mongo Project - Haunted Places

+This project is built using Mongo PHP Driver and Javascript, employing the Mapbox API.

+Displays haunted locations near a City or Town that the user searches for.

 * Dataset
   * haunted_places.csv (used this for indexes and image download script)
   * haunted_places.json